 2.2.1 In-DRAM Row Copy.
-RowClone [130] is a mechanism that exploits the vast internal DRAM bandwidth to efficiently copy rows inside DRAM without CPU intervention.
+RowClone [123] is a mechanism that exploits the vast internal DRAM bandwidth to efficiently copy rows inside DRAM without CPU intervention.
 RowClone enables copying a source row A to a destination row B in the same subarray by issuing two consecutive ACTIVATE commands to these two rows, followed by a PRECHARGE command.
-This command sequence is called AAP [131].
+This command sequence is called AAP [124].
 The first ACTIVATE command copies the contents of the source row A into the row buffer.
 The second ACTIVATE command connects the cells in the destination row B to the bitlines.
-Because the sense amplifiers have already sensed and amplified the source data by the time row B is overwritten by the data stored in the row buffer (i.e., row A's data).
-Recent work [40] experimentally demonstrates the feasibility of executing in-DRAM row copy operations in unmodified off-the-shelf DRAM chips.
+Because the sense amplifiers have already sensed and amplified the source data by the time row B is activated, the data (i.e., voltage level) in each cell of row B is overwritten by the data stored in the row buffer (i.e., row A's data).
+Recent work [37] experimentally demonstrates the feasibility of executing in-DRAM row copy operations in unmodified off-the-shelf DRAM chips.

 2.2.2 In-DRAM Bitwise Operations.
-Ambit [129, 131, 134] shows that simultaneously activating three DRAM rows (via a DRAM operation called Triple Row Activation, TRA) can be used to perform bitwise Boolean AND, OR, and NOT operations on the values contained within the cells of the three rows.
+Ambit [122, 124, 127] shows that simultaneously activating three DRAM rows (via a DRAM operation called Triple Row Activation, TRA) can be used to perform bitwise Boolean AND, OR, and NOT operations on the values contained within the cells of the three rows.
 When activating three rows, three cells connected to each bitline share charge simultaneously and contribute to the perturbation of the bitline.
-Upon sensing the perturbation, the sense amplifier amplifies the bitline voltage to V{DD} or 0 if at least two of the capacitors of the three DRAM cells are charged or discharged, respectively.
+Upon sensing the perturbation, the sense amplifier amplifies the bitline voltage to $V{DD}$ or 0 if at least two of the capacitors of the three DRAM cells are charged or discharged, respectively.
 As such, a TRA results in a Boolean majority operation (MAJ) among the three DRAM cells on each bitline.
 A majority operation MAJ outputs a 1 (0) only if more than half of its inputs are 1 (0).
-In terms of AND (·) and OR (+) operations, a 3-input majority operation can be expressed as MAJ(A, B, C) = A · B + A · C + B · C.
+In terms of AND $(\cdot)$ and OR

+(+) operations, a 3-input majority operation can be expressed as MAJ(A, B, C) = $A \cdot B + A \cdot C + B \cdot C$ .

 Ambit implements MAJ by introducing a custom row decoder (discussed in §3.1) that can perform a TRA by simultaneously addressing three wordlines.
-To use this decoder, Ambit defines a new command sequence called AP, which issues (1) a TRA to compute the MAJ of three rows, followed by (2) a PRECHARGE to close all three rows.1 Ambit uses AP command sequences to implement Boolean AND and OR operations by simply setting one of the inputs (e.g., C) to 1 or 0.
+To use this decoder, Ambit defines a new command sequence called AP, which issues (1) a TRA to compute the MAJ of three rows, followed by (2) a PRECHARGE to close all three rows.
+Ambit uses AP command sequences to implement Boolean AND and OR operations by simply setting one of the inputs (e.g., C) to 1 or 0.
 The AND operation is computed by setting C to 0 (i.e., MAJ(A, B, 0) = A AND B).
 The OR operation is computed by setting C to 1 (i.e., MAJ(A, B, 1) = A OR B).